We proudly serve families from Santa Barbara to Newport Beach | Connect with Lori | (818) 620-1442 |

 8. Have your hormones checked because both men and women need adequate levels to maintain bone health.

-9. Reduce the amount of refined sugars and starches which can also elevate your insulin levels and cause an increase in osteoporosis.
+9. Reduce refined sugars and starches which can also elevate your insulin levels and cause an increase in osteoporosis.
 The ideal diet is called a “low glycemic index”.
 Glycemic index is a measure of how quickly food turns into sugar in the bloodstream.
 Low glycemic index foods do not raise blood sugar or insulin levels quickly.

 10. Increase your fiber intake.
 It is an easy way to lower sugar and insulin levels.
 Fiber taken just before meals helps to slow down the absorption of sugars and fats, and can help lower cholesterol and blood sugar levels, as much as medication.
 High fiber fruits include avocados, Asian pears, berries, coconuts or fresh figs. High fiber vegetables include artichokes, peas, okra, acorn squash, brussels sprouts, turnip, beans and legumes.

-11. Exercise more!
-When the muscles pull against the bones during exercise, it stimulates the bones.
+11. Exercise more because when the muscles pull against the bones during exercise, it stimulates the bones.
 Any weight-bearing exercise such as walking, hiking, climbing stairs and weightlifting can increase bone density.
 As little as 15 to 30 minutes a day can be helpful.
 Weight bearing exercises, including standing and walking, stresses your skeleton in a good way, signaling cells to replace old bone tissue with new.
 When you sit too much, the body replaces less of what it loses, leading to fragile bones and greater risk of osteoporosis.
 Weightlifting does not need to be with heavy weights either, it can be with as little as two – to five-pound hand or ankle weights.
 Or you can use your own body weight and let gravity to do the job.
 Weighted belts can add resistance and can be adjusted for comfort.
 Exercises such as swimming and cycling, though great for cardio strength and overall fitness, ARE NOT weight-bearing, so aren’t the most beneficial for your bones.

 Stay current with the research, eat well and keep moving.